 One teacher in particular was infamous for being a real stickler for making students do everything in exactly the right way.
 She taught all the classes in senior English, and we started to hear stories about her in our freshman year.
 She also taught a class in junior English, and you might miss her in that year, but nobody avoided her the next year.
 It would not be an overstatement to say that we regarded our future in her class with a sense of awful dread.

 When I finally took senior English, I discovered that all my fears about this infamous dragon lady were unfounded.
 I enjoyed the class and learned a lot from her.
 Even her rigid manner was not entirely humorless.
 The atmosphere in her room was never hostile, and all of us came to realize that her purpose was to make us into literate and educated users of the English language.

-During my time in graduate school I taught English and also, for two years, worked in the university Department of Public Relations, where my duties included writing stories about campus events and taking photographs.
+During my time in graduate school I taught English and also, for two years, worked in the university Department of Public Relations, where my duties included essay writing and writing stories about campus events and taking photographs.
 Many of my stories appeared in major state newspapers in Mississippi and Alabama and in newspapers in other states.

 My Experience as a Physician

 Updated on 2016.10.09.